 “We make time for what we truly value.
 We build habits and routines around the things that really matter to us.” —C.J.
 Mahaney

 True statement.
-But we don’t always like to hear this when it comes to prioritizing time in God’s Word and prayer in our lives.
+But we don’t always like to hear this when it comes to prioritizing time in God’s Word and in prayer in our lives.

 The danger of just fitting the Word of God into our day as we have space is that we end up way off course!
 We suffer from foggy thoughts and fickle feet.
 Left to ourselves we have trouble discerning what is accurate and true in a situation.
-We need the plumb line of God’s Word to teach us real truth, to clear our foggy thoughts and redirect our fickle feet.
+We need the plumb line of God’s Word to teach us real truth, to clear our foggy thoughts and to redirect our fickle feet.

 The unfolding of your words gives light; it imparts understanding to the simple.
 I open my mouth and pant, because I long for your commandments. —Psalm 119:130-131 (ESV)

-Those thoughts the seek to distract us from looking to Jesus and trusting God blur our vision and cloud our thought process.
+Those thoughts seek to distract us from looking to Jesus and trusting God blur our vision and cloud our thought process.
 We suffer from foggy thoughts.